hpvdt/rolling_resistance_rig/analysis/readme.md

     - `aero` for general rolling resistance runs.
 The naming scheme for files here is "<Wheel/Model> - <Contact/Separate> - <Left/Right> - <Pressure/PSI>psi", e.g. *"Grandprix - Contact - Left - 100psi"*.
     - `inertia` used for inertia measurement calculations
     - `force` is data collected from trials to see the effect of loading on the results, keeping other factors constant.
-2. Edit `Test_info.csv` with a list of wheels and pressures to be analyzed together.
+2. Edit `script_config.csv` with a list of wheels and pressures to be analyzed together.
     - E.g. `Vittoria Corsa Open,100` for Vittoria Corsa Open tires at 100 psi
 3. Edit `RRcalc.m` to have the right legend entries for the wheels
 4. Run `RRcalc.m` to generate the characterization plots